AbinashTN/Twitch-Toxicity-Performances-Analysis/README.md

 - You need a Hugging Face account to access the pretrained model.
 You can either use your login key or import the model directly.
 (We use this model : [textdetox/twitter-xlmr-toxicity-classifier](https://huggingface.co/textdetox/twitter-xlmr-toxicity-classifier).)
 - The code includes a list of toxic expressions in French.
 You can modify or expand this list by adding new words or expressions.
+- The NLP model classifies messages containing emotes (created by the streamer) as toxic.
+Therefore, we decided to remove the emotes from the message before passing it to the model.
+To do this, you need to provide the prefix used by the streamer for their emotes in the `strip_emotes` function.